fuse-compound/Fuse.StreamingPlayer/src/API-redesign.md

  - History requires the track objects
  - current may no longer be in the playlist
  - so getCurrent can't be an index

-`slime-inhibit-pipelining`, try changing it's value to nil.
-This should mean #'slime-background-activities-enabled-p returns true and then it will dispatch #'slime-echo-arglist asynchronously